DeenRamah/javascriptclosures/README.md

 3>Module Patters :Create private variables and mwthods in modules

 # avoiding common Pitfalls
+# Pitfall:
-# Pitfall:Unintended sharing of state || Be cautious with sharing state in closures to avoid unintended site effects
+Unintended sharing of state || Be cautious with sharing state in closures to avoid unintended site effects

 # Tips for using closure effectively
+# 1.
-# 1. Clear Naming: Use descriptive names for functions and variables
+Clear Naming: Use descriptive names for functions and variables
 # 2,.
 Avoiding Exessive Nesting: Keep closures simple and readable
+# 3.
-# 3.Document Purpose: Comment on the purpose of your closures
+Document Purpose: Comment on the purpose of your closures